protfolio666/Solvextra-Chat3/replit.md

 -   **Authentication & Authorization**: Role-Based Access Control (Admin/Agent) with protected routes and server-side authorization using Passport.js.
 -   **Channel Integration**: Supports Web Chat Widget, WhatsApp, Telegram, Instagram, and Twitter.
+-   **Agent Status Management**: 5-tier status system (Available, Break, Training, Floor Support, Not Available) with self-service controls for agents and admin override capabilities.
+Only "available" agents receive auto-assignments and can accept chats.
 -   **Auto-Assignment & Escalation**: A 30-second "pending_acceptance" window for escalated chats, allowing available agents to accept (first-accept-first-serve) with sound notifications.
 Chats are hidden from agents after the window but remain visible to admins.
--   **Chat Transfer**: Admins can manually transfer chats between agents, instantly updating agent visibility.
+-   **Chat Transfer**: Admins can manually transfer chats between agents with visual warnings when assigning to non-available agents, instantly updating agent visibility.
 -   **AI Conversation Memory**: AI maintains context of the last 5 messages for coherent multi-turn dialogues across all providers.
 -   **Ticket Management**: Comprehensive system for creating, editing, and managing tickets with unique IDs, priority, TAT, and status.
 -   **Knowledge Base**: Supports file uploads (documents, PDFs, images) as data URLs with a management UI.